Static Analysis Driven Enhancements for Comprehension in Machine Learning Notebooks: RQ2: Accuracy of Callsite Recognition

 \textbf{Micro-benchmark Results.} We evaluate \toolname{} for complete and sound recognition of callsites.
 The analysis is complete when there are no false positives, and sound when there are no false negatives.
 In total, the analysis is sound in 113 of 121 cases, and complete in 113 of 121 test cases.
 Lack of soundness in eight of 121 test cases are due to the lack of implementation for analyzing challenging \python{} features such as decorators.
 On the other hand, out of the eight test cases that are incomplete, only three of them are due to missing implementation of challenging features.
 The remaining five test cases are not complete because our analysis is context-insensitive.
 As a result, it over-approximates the solution in certain scenarios.

 Note that we do not perform a direct comparison of \toolname with PyCG because the micro-benchmark does not pose specific challenges to flow-sensitivity, except for the new \textit{flow\_sensitive} category with eight test cases that we added.
-When compared to PyCG for this category, as expected, PyCG is incomplete for all eight test cases.
-Furthermore, note that this micro-benchmark contains no challenges associated with handling external library function calls.
+Furthermore, note that PyCG does not output line numbers in its analysis and therefore a direct automated comparison is not possible.
+When manually compared to PyCG for the \textit{flow\_sensitive} category, as expected, PyCG is incomplete for all eight test cases.

 \textbf{Real-world Benchmark Results.} Table \ref{table:realworldbench_results} lists the precision and recall values of \toolname{} for real-world notebooks.